chrokh/toow-old/_sources/index.md

 This book is a *work in progress*.
 If you find errors or have suggestions you are more than welcome to [submit an issue](https://github.com/chrokh/the-oo-way/issues/new) in the book's repository on GitHub or reach out to me via email at christopher.okhravi@gmail.com.

-In the table of contents, chapter titles marked with 🟢 are mostly completed.
+In the table of contents, chapter titles marked with ★ contain some content.
-Titles marked with 🟠 contain some content but is very much a work in progress.
-Titles without any of the two markers contain no published content.
 ```